 the information is provided in clear, legible print in accordance with the clarifications below (either by hand or electronically).

-The observer must provide (e.g. as an attachment) the completed transshipment declaration with the completed observer transshipment report.
+The observer must provide the completed transshipment declaration with the completed observer transshipment report.
 It is the responsibility of the observer to provide sufficient reasoning in order to effectively explain any non-compliance.

 CLARIFICATIONS